 - What is the best Sprinter van service in NYC for 2026?

-- Detailed Drivers leads our 2026 ranking on the published $175/hour Mercedes Sprinter rate (with a $450 point-to-point and three-hour minimum), a no-surge flat-rate posture, a SoHo dispatch base at 24 Mercer Street, and TLC-licensed, background-checked, drug-tested chauffeurs.
-For a group of eight to fourteen moving as a single booking, the flat $175/hour rate and the group-dispatch posture are the entire argument.
-The booking line is +1 888 420 0177.
+- NYC Sprinter Van leads our 2026 ranking as the dedicated Sprinter-van specialist — a purpose-built 6-14 passenger Mercedes Sprinter fleet, group-account billing, a flat no-surge posture, and multi-stop group dispatch built for the team move (industry estimate $185-215/hour).
+Detailed Drivers ranks #2 on the published $200/hour Mercedes Sprinter rate (with a three-hour booking minimum), a no-surge flat-rate posture, a SoHo dispatch base at 24 Mercer Street, and TLC-licensed, background-checked, drug-tested chauffeurs; the booking line is +1 888 420 0177.
+For a group of eight to fourteen moving as a single booking, the dedicated Sprinter fleet leads on purpose-built group depth and DD is the flat-rate all-around value right behind it.

 - How many passengers fit in a Mercedes Sprinter van in NYC?